EAT YOUR WORLD

 Ed. note: In July 2012, the Hubig’s factory sadly burned down, and production has temporarily ceased on its pies in the meantime.
 The company hopes to be up and running again as soon as possible.

-Where: Look for ’em at any grocery store or gas station.
+Where: Look for these items at any grocery store or gas station.

 WhenAnytime you want!
 Hubig’s packaging suggests you heat the pies up 25 seconds in the microwave before eating (we agree that’s a good idea).
 All three items travel well; take one of each home with you and support some local businesses.